diskuv/dkml-installer-ocaml/README.md

 * Developing operating system kernels?
 Have a look at [Mirage OS](https://mirage.io/)
 * Developing Linux server software like web servers?
 Plain old [OCaml on Debian, etc.](https://ocaml.org/docs/up-and-running) works well
 * Writing compilers or proofs?
 Plain old OCaml works really well
-* Wanting quick installations? *Use anything but DkML!* DkML will conduct from-source builds unless it can guarantee (and code sign) the binaries are reproducible.
+* Wanting quick installations? *Try [DkML Installer - Bytecode Edition]!* For the Native Code Edition, DkML will conduct from-source builds unless it can guarantee (and code sign) the binaries are reproducible.
 Today that means a lot of compiling.

 The DkML Installer for OCaml generates and distributes installers for the DkML distribution.
 Windows is ready today; macOS will be available soon.